0%

 Electric aircraft propulsion systems typically involve aircraft propulsors (propellor or fan blades) that are driven by electric motors.
 In “fully-electric” aircraft, these motors are powered by electrical energy provided directly from batteries or hydrogen fuel cells (see Fact Sheet 3).
 In “hybrid-electric” aircraft, these electric motors act in series, or parallel, with a combustion engine powered by jet fuel.

 Electric aircraft will be “zero emissions”.
-Electric aircraft will NOT be “zero emissions”
+Electric aircraft will NOT be “zero emissions” until the electric grid is fully decarbonised.

 Electric flight is an efficient mode of transport.
 Electric flight is NOT efficient compared to public transport on the ground (rail, coach)

+Their contribution to decarbonising aviation will be significant.
 Any contribution to decarbonising aviation will be severely limited by range and payload.

 They will be available soon.
 The only aircraft likely to be certified this decade will be very small and we won’t see larger aircraft before 2050, too late to prevent climate breakdown.